 This query returns the string “Hello WXrld”, where only the second occurrence of the letter “o” has been replaced with “X”.

-Note that the Regular expression is the function which is only available in the latest versions of MySQL 8.0 and later versions.
+Note that the Regular expression is the function that is only available in the latest versions of MySQL 8.0 and later versions.
 If you are using an earlier version of MySQL, you can use the Regular expression function provided by the udf reg express user-defined function library.